amanadhav/ClassQ/README.md

 # ClassQ

-at ASU, when registration opens at 6am, people go to the library the night before just to make sure they have a stable connection. you hit register, the page hangs, you have no idea if it went through, and by the time you get a response every section of the class you needed is already full.
+At ASU, when registration opens at 6am, people go to the library the night before just to make sure they have a stable connection.
+You hit register, the page hangs, you have no idea if it went through, and by the time you get a response every section of the class you needed is already full.

-i wanted to understand why that happens. turns out the hard part isn't building a registration form - it's what happens when 10,000 students all hit the same endpoint at the same second. seats getting double-booked, requests piling up with no feedback, the database becoming the bottleneck for every single operation. i started reading about Redis, atomic operations, and async Python, and decided to just build the thing myself and see how far i could get.
+I wanted to understand why that happens.
+Turns out the hard part isn't building a registration form - it's what happens when 10,000 students all hit the same endpoint at the same second.
+Seats getting double-booked, requests piling up with no feedback, the database becoming the bottleneck for every single operation.
+I started reading about Redis, atomic operations, and async Python, and decided to just build the thing myself and see how far I could get.

-ClassQ is my attempt at a course registration backend that doesn't fall apart under load. it won't replace MyASU, but the core problems - race conditions, seat overselling, fair queueing - are real and solvable, and this is my working solution.
+ClassQ is my attempt at a course registration backend that doesn't fall apart under load.
+It won't replace MyASU, but the core problems - race conditions, seat overselling, fair queueing - are real and solvable, and this is my working solution.

 ## What it does

-- atomic seat allocation using Redis Lua scripts so two students can't claim the same seat
+- Atomic seat allocation using Redis Lua scripts so two students can't claim the same seat
-- fair waitlist: when a section fills up you get a queue position, not just an error
+- Fair waitlist: when a section fills up you get a queue position, not just an error
-- prerequisite checking via BFS traversal over a DAG (Linear Algebra before ML, that kind of thing)
+- Prerequisite checking via BFS traversal over a DAG (Linear Algebra before ML, that kind of thing)
-- sliding window rate limiting so one client can't spam requests
+- Sliding window rate limiting so one client can't spam requests
-- a transactional outbox so enrollment events are reliably published without slowing down registrations
+- A transactional outbox so enrollment events are reliably published without slowing down registrations
-- live metrics dashboard (React) that shows queue depth and allocation rate over WebSocket at 500ms
+- Live metrics dashboard (React) that shows queue depth and allocation rate over WebSocket at 500ms
-- a "chaos button" that fires 500 concurrent fake registrations to stress test the invariant
+- A "chaos button" that fires 500 concurrent fake registrations to stress test the invariant
-- a correctness script that queries the DB afterward and asserts no section was oversold
+- A correctness script that queries the DB afterward and asserts no section was oversold

 ## Screenshots